-Deferred outflows and inflows of resources represent amounts associated with pension and other postemployment benefits (OPEB), as applicable, for differences between expected and actual experience, differences between projected and actual earnings on pension fund investments, changes in assumptions, and changes in proportion.
+Deferred outflows and inflows of resources represent amounts associated with pension and OPEB plans, as applicable, for differences between expected and actual experience, differences between projected and actual earnings on pension fund investments, changes in assumptions, and changes in proportion.
 Notes 5 and 6 detail the components of these items.